trilogy-group/tsi-landscape/README.md

 - `./codebases`: ZIP files with the source code of the main projects relevant to the TSI ecosystem:
     - `si-billing-api-main.zip`: this project contains codes for Proxy-API, Portal-API and the main back-end API implemented as a NetSuite RESTlet;
     - `tsi-netsuite-salesforce-integration-main.zip`: this project contains exported Tray.io flows and various scripts used in the NS-SF integration (saved manually; these are not as accurate as the exported data under the `metadata` folder);

+## L1 Metadata - For AI analysis

+The `./metadata-l1` folder contains the scripts and outputs of an intermediate level metadata, which is a condensed, simplified version of the raw inputs described above.

+Notes:
+- Currently only the script to generate `SF-Objects.yaml` has been generated.
+- Similar scripts should be generated for SF Layouts, SF Workflows and then for NetSuite Objects and Workflows.
+- Once these are created, they can be either:
+    - further simplified/reduced, or...
+    - feed into an AI for analysis, diagrams, generating documentation, insights etc.

 ## Archival folders
 These folders contain archived information, to keep a history of this effort.